AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-accessibility-auto-tag-api/quickstarts/java/index.md

 This set of code defines what we're doing (an Autotag operation), it defines parameters for the Autotag job.
 PDF Autotag API has a few different options, in this example we will be genrating report along with tagged PDF and shift heading as well.

-7) The next code block submits the job and get the result:
+7) The next code block submits the job and gets the result:

 ```javascript
 // Submit the job and get the job result